adriangh3orghe/STARmeds_dash/translation_sara/readme.md

 Versions:

-app3 -> first template

-app4 -> new template with navigation bar and new theme
+app4_2 -> new version with more tables, translation and report in english and indonesian

-app4 download + output_report2 -> new template with navigation bar and new theme + results download button